China's Xi tells Modi issues should be managed "appropriately"

-BEIJING Chinese President Xi Jinping on Friday told Prime Minister Narendra Modi that the two countries should work to "appropriately" manage their differences, the Chinese foreign ministry said in a statement online.
+BEIJING (Reuters) - Chinese President Xi Jinping on Friday told Prime Minister Narendra Modi that the two countries should work to "appropriately" manage their differences, the Chinese foreign ministry said in a statement online.

 "(China and India) should strengthen multilateral communication and consultation, and appropriately control and manage differences and sensitive issues," Xi said, according to the post.